Family Court changes ahead

 Attendance at the service will be mandatory for those making applications to the Family Court.

 Other changes include a reduction in use of counsel for children and also less involvement of lawyers at early stages in family disputes.

 More about this can be heard on Radio New Zealand's Insight programme on Sunday Morning with Chris Laidlaw

-Next story in National: Election nominations now open
+Next story in New Zealand: Election nominations now open

 Copyright © 2013, Radio New Zealand